Machu Picchu 208 articles

 • The town of Aguas Calientes (at the foot of Machu Picchu) has streets, restaurants, hotels and other services adapted to comfortably receive people with disabilities.

-• The Inca City of Machu Picchu is well adapted to receive people with disabilities.
-Both for people with wheelchairs and with other disabilities.
+• The Inca City of Machu Picchu is not well adapted to receive people with disabilities.
+This is due to its mountain geography where the Incas built stone staircases everywhere.

-• The largest number of wheelchair visitors occurs between May and November.
-They take advantage of the absence of rain to visit Machu Picchu.
+• The largest number of visitors in wheelchairs occurs between May and November.
+They take advantage of the absence of rain to tour Machu Picchu.

 Free entrance to Machu Picchu for Peruvians with disabilities